-AkzoNobel Modern Slavery Statement 2016
+AkzoNobel Modern Slavery Statement

 This statement has been published in accordance with the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act.
-It sets out the steps taken by Akzo Nobel NV and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2016, to prevent modern slavery in its business and supply chain.
+It sets out the steps taken by Akzo Nobel NV and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2019, to prevent modern slavery in its business and supply chain.

 Our business and supply chains

-AkzoNobel is a leading global paints and coatings company and a major producer of specialty chemicals.
-We supply essential ingredients, essential protection and essential color to industries and consumers worldwide.
-In 2016, the turnover for the group was 14,197 billion.
-Headquartered in Amsterdam, the Netherlands, we have approximately 45,000 people in around 80 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International, Interpon and Eka.
+AkzoNobel is a leading global paints and coatings company.
+We have a passion for paint and supply to industries and consumers worldwide.
+In 2019, the turnover for the group was EUR 9.3 billion.
+Headquartered in Amsterdam, the Netherlands, we employ approximately 33,800 talented people and are active in around 150 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International, and Interpon.
 We are dedicated to energizing cities and communities while creating a protected, colorful world where life is improved by what we do.
 In 2018, we have simplified our organizational structure after the sale of our chemicals business.
 We have a faster and more efficient way of working, with two clear focus areas — making and selling paint.
 Commercially, we are now organized into business units, reporting to the Chief Operating Officer.
 Meanwhile, all our supply chain activities are led by the Chief Procurement Officer.
 AkzoNobel purchases and sells a wide array of diverse products catering to many customers in many different markets all over the world.
-Our supply chains are long and sometimes complex.
+Our supply chains are long and often complex.
 As a result, the company has tens of thousands of suppliers, large and small.
-While sourcing is partially centralized and key products and large volume products are sourced company-wide, managing our supply chain will continue to be a significant challenge.
+While sourcing is now centralized and key products and large volume products are sourced company-wide, managing our supply chain will continue to be a significant challenge.

 Policies and contractual controls

 AkzoNobel’s policies include principles on how its employees and business partners should respect human rights.
-Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or in the supply chain, and that we will take any infringements of these rights very seriously and act accordingly.
+Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or across our value chain and that we will take any adverse impacts on these rights very seriously and act accordingly.
 Our contracts with suppliers require compliance with all applicable laws.
-Policies are developed by experts at the company and signed off at Executive Committee level.
+Policies are developed by experts at the company and signed off at the Executive Committee level.
 For example, we have a specific policy on child labor and do not employ people under the age of 15, irrespective of whether local laws provide for a lower minimum age.
 Each year, management in the organization needs to certify compliance with our Code of Conduct and policies.
 If deficiencies are noted, they must set and execute actions to remedy them.
 We operate a whistleblowing mechanism known as SpeakUp! with supporting processes and staff.
 This mechanism is available for both employees and third parties, including suppliers and their employees.
 People are encouraged to report any concerns of wrongdoing, including human rights violations such as modern slavery.
 All reports are investigated, and appropriate action is taken.

 Due diligence and audits of suppliers and supply chain

-The results of our TfS assessments, which use the EcoVadis platform, allow us to identify common areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
+The results of our TIS assessments and audits allow us to identify common areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
 Improvement areas include the introduction of a formal reporting system on our suppliers’ sustainable procurement performance and business ethics issues, including human rights.
 Close to 60% of the identified risk suppliers already participated in the 2018 EcoVadis assessments.
 In 2019, we increased this to 65% by adding suppliers prioritized by risk.
 Currently, 47% of risk suppliers meet our expectations using the EcoVadis score result.
 In 2020, we aim to accelerate our program by continuing to request improvements and inviting additional suppliers to take part in the assessment.

 Assessment of modern slavery risk within our supply chain